noscripter/dbushell.com/src-markdown/blog/2015-05-metalsmith.md

 ## Metalsmith

 Last summer I wrote my own Node script for a basic [Mustache](http://mustache.github.io/) templating engine (see: [How I built a Static Site Generator](/2014/07/09/how-i-built-a-static-site-generator/)).
-This was a fun project and has proved very useful in many of my front-end dev jobs.
+This was a fun project and has proven useful in many of my front-end dev jobs.
 It’s not really a static site generator though.
 Suitable only for a handful of templates and placeholder content.

 <p class="post__image"><img src="/images/blog/metalsmith.png" alt="Metalsmith"></p>